-I teach Principles of Macroeconomics and Principles of Microeconomics at San Jose State University and De Anza College.
+I teach principles and intermediate Economics at San Jose State University and De Anza College.
 I also teach Government/Economics and Advanced Placement Economics at Valley Christian High School in San Jose, California.
 My previous experience also includes teaching introductory economics at George Mason University.

 I hold a B.A. in Economics (minor in Speech-Communications) and an M.A. in Applied Economics from San Jose State University and a Ph.D. in Economics from George Mason University, where the faculty included Nobel Prize winners Dr. James Buchanan and Dr. Vernon Smith.
 I also had the privilege of being the student of Dr.Walter Williams.
 My Ph.D. field exams were in Austrian economics and Public Choice economics and my dissertation focused on economics education.
 My dissertation committee included economists Dr. Donald Boudreaux (chairman) and Dr. Peter Boettke.

 My father is Assyrian (from Iran) and my mother is from Ecuador.
 I was born in San Jose, California on August 23, 1971.
-I speak Assyrian and Spanish and I speak some Italian after having studied the language at San Jose State University.
+I speak Assyrian and Spanish and I studied some Italian at San Jose State University.

-While at San Jose State, I was a member of Theta Chi Fraternity, the Speech and Debate Team, and student government as Interfraternity Council President in 1993.
+While at San Jose State University, I was a member of Theta Chi Fraternity, the Speech and Debate Team, and student government as Interfraternity Council President in 1993.
 I graduated with my B.A. in 1995.